itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.8.4 =
+* Added the translation template.
+* Removed a couple of translations for empty strings.

 = 2.8.3 =
 * Fixed affilite URLs with missing path element.
 * Added API function to obtain affiliate URLs.